 Dhampus Sarangkot Hiking Price

 The cost of the Dhampus Sarangkot hiking trek varies based on the package you choose.
-The average price is 200 to 400 per person for a 2-3 day trek from Pokhara.
-This usually includes transportation (Pokhara to Phedi and Sarangkot to Pokhara), meals (breakfast, lunch, and dinner), tea house or lodge stay, and the services of a guide.
+The average price is 200 to 400 per person for a 2-3 3-day trek from Pokhara.
+This usually includes transportation (Pokhara to Phedi and Sarangkot to Pokhara), meals (breakfast, lunch, and dinner), a tea house or lodge stay, and the services of a guide.
 If you decide to take a porter, that will be an additional 15 to 25 per day.
 Private transfers and superior rooms in luxury tours may be costlier.

 Optimum Time to Hike Dhampus Sarangkot